-Funeral costs and paying for funeral expenses in NZ
+Funeral costs and paying for them

 Funerals are bittersweet.
 They’re an outpouring of love, a chance to share and cherish memories, and celebrate the life of a loved one or friend.
 Yet they’re also solemn and often heartbreaking.

-Even relatively simple funerals can cost thousands.
-The average cost of a funeral in New Zealand can be as much as $10,000 or more, and many people may not have the money to pay for this upfront.
-So like any other big expense, you may wish to consider budgeting and planning for your funeral, so your family isn’t caught off guard.
+The average cost of a funeral in New Zealand can be as much as $10,000 or more, and some people may not have the money handy to pay for this in full.
+So, like any other big expense, you may wish to consider budgeting or making plans for your funeral, to assist your family at an already difficult time.

 Burial plot costs can vary, and it’s all dependent on the location and style of plot you purchase.
 For example, a standard quiet plot tucked away in the countryside will be more affordable than a scenic plot in or close to a city.
 The cost will also increase if you’re looking to bury two people on the same plot (as is common for couples or family members).